Multi Bet Offers Explained

 The key is the amount of the £ bonus compared to the £ wagering requirement.

 Typically we will lose around 4% of the wagering requirement due to trigger bet losses.
 So if the wagering requirement is £500, we will lose approximately £20 in trigger bet losses.
 If the bonus is £50, then great!
 Once we have completed the wagering, we can then withdraw this £50 and so have made £30 profit.
 However, if the bonus is only £20, then we would not make any profit.

-*Net Profit assumes you will make lose 4% of your trigger bet stake e.g. if you place a £10 trigger bet, you lose 40p.
+*Profit assumes you will make lose 4% of your trigger bet stake and are completing the full rollover.

 Let's say you have a wagering requirement of £500.
 Should you place 5 x £100, 20 x £25 bets or a mix of stakes?

 There are two factors at play:

 1) Liability - The lower your stake, the less liability you need.
 Therefore, if you have a limited exchange balance, it is better to place lots of smaller trigger bets to grind through the wagering